DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 <div>
 <img src="imgs/silvio.png" /> Silvio Lorusso<br class="clear" />
-Bla
-Bla
-Bla
-Bla
-Bla
+I'm an Italian artist, designer, and researcher interested in the complicated relationship between technology and society.
+I hold a Ph.D. in Design Sciences from the School of Doctorate Studies – Iuav University of Venice.
+I took part in exhibitions and events such as Transmediale (Berlin, Germany), Impakt (Utrecht, Netherlands), Off the Press (Rotterdam, Netherlands), Adhocracy (Athens, Greece).
+My writing has appeared in Prismo, Printed Web 3, Metropolis M, Progetto Grafico, Digicult, Diid, and Doppiozero.
 </div>

 <div>
 <img src="imgs/margreet.png" /> Margreet Riphagen<br class="clear" />
 My interest lies in combining facilitating an area where students can conduct experiments within the field of publishing, as well as doing own research.
-I’m coordinator of the PublishingLab.
-I hold a BA in Integrated Communication Management at the Hogeschool of Utrecht (2000).
+I’m coordinator of the PublishingLab, and was the coordinator of the two-year research project Hybrid Publishing Toolkit I hold a BA in Integrated Communication Management at the Hogeschool of Utrecht (2000).
 Post-BA in Business Science (2009) and a MSc in Information Science (2013).
 Before the HvA I worked at Waag Society as a producer.
 I love looking at graphic design, and I’m always up for good coffee.
 </div>

 ### <span>Other Advisors Available from the Institute of Network Cultures</span>